opensearch-project/OpenSearch/TESTING.md

 ## Load balancing and caches

-By default the tests run on multiple processes using all the available cores on all available CPUs.
+By default, the tests run on multiple processes using all the available cores on all available CPUs.
 Not including hyper-threading.
 If you want to explicitly specify the number of JVMs you can do so on the command line:

     ./gradlew test -Dtests.jvms=8